Notebooks¶

 10.2¶

-In the 10.2 release, we've made significant changes to notebooks GPU configuration.
+In the 10.2 release, significant changes were made to notebooks GPU configuration.

 Notebooks GPU configs have moved to the execution-environments service and supports up to four separate configurations.
 GPU_CONFIG from the operator's service has been removed.